mongodb/chatbot/docs/docs/mongodb.md

 # MongoDB & Atlas Vector Search

-The MongoDB RAG framework uses MongoDB Atlas as its data layer.
+The MongoDB Chatbot Framework uses MongoDB Atlas as its data layer.

-This page explains how to set up MongoDB Atlas and Atlas Vector Search for use with the MongoDB RAG framework, and what is stored in all the collections.
+This page explains how to set up MongoDB Atlas and Atlas Vector Search for use with the MongoDB Chatbot Framework, and what is stored in all the collections.

 ## Set up